G-1X48L403S6

 Boresha – Prisoners, Children and Healthcare Workers living with HIV

-From 2010-2013, Mildmay Kenya and Mildmay Tanzania carried out ‘Boresha’, a bold multi-country project which targeted key vulnerable populations infected and affected by HIV in Kenya and Tanzania.
-It was part-funded by the European Union.
+From 2010 to 2013, Mildmay Kenya and Mildmay Tanzania delivered 'Boresha', a bold multi-country initiative supporting vulnerable groups affected by HIV in Kenya and Tanzania.
+The programme was part-funded by the European Union.

-‘Boresha’ means ‘to make better’ in Swahili, and the project certainly achieved this aim.
+‘Boresha’ means ‘to make better’ in Swahili, and the project lived up to its name.

-For prisoners, support groups were set up which provided Cell Based Care for sick inmates, first aid, counselling, care and support.
-Crucially these groups also challenged stigma and discrimination in the prison setting, and encouraged testing.
+For prisoners, we established support groups that provided cell‑based care for sick inmates, first aid, counselling, and ongoing care and support.
+Crucially, these groups challenged stigma and discrimination within prisons and encouraged HIV testing.

-For HIV positive healthcare workers, ten peer support groups were formed providing continuous medical education, public speaking and peer support – motivating and encouraging a group that often suffers from more stigma and discrimination than most.
+For healthcare workers living with HIV, we formed ten peer support groups that provided continuous medical education, speaking opportunities, and mutual support—motivating and encouraging a workforce that often experienced heightened stigma and discrimination.

-For children, 150 support groups were formed for Children Affected by HIV+AIDS (CABA).
-These provided opportunities for children to play, receive counselling and training in life skills.
+For children, we created 150 support groups for Children Affected by HIV and AIDS (CABA).
+These offered safe spaces to play, receive counselling, and develop life skills.

 bottom of page